Knox County Courts – A Practical Guide to Court Records and Services

 Searching Probate Records

-The Probate/Juvenile Court’s online records search provides access to estate, guardianship, marriage, and name change filings.
-Users can search by case type, party name, case number, or filing date.
-For records not available online or to obtain certified copies, contact the Probate Court directly at (740) 393-6798 or Fax: (740) 393-6832
+The Probate/Juvenile Court’s online records search gives public access to estate, guardianship, marriage, and name change filings.
+You can search by case type, party name, case number, or filing date.
+For records not available online or to obtain certified copies, contact the Probate Court directly at (740) 393-6798 or Fax: (740) 393-6832.